 This condition was reviewed at time of Preliminary Plan of Subdivision 4-16001 that governs the development proposed in this SDP.
-Given the amount of development being proposed, as well as development previously built, it is the opinion of Transportation Planning staff that the original trip cap in Condition 50 has not and will not be exceeded by this proposal and the development to date.
+Given the amount of development being proposed, as well as development previously built, the Planning Board found that the original trip cap in Condition 50 has not and will not be exceeded by this proposal and the development to date.